Do I have vaginismus?

 Additional treatment may involve increasing lubrication through topical creams, using hormone therapy, muscle relaxant suppositories and pelvic floor physical therapy.
 There are times when anti-anxiety medication is introduced to aid in the treatment.

 For cases of vaginismus where a patient is unsuccessful after treatment with dilators and coaching, and in cases where a patient is extremely fearful of standard treatment, we use the vaginismus treatment under anesthesia, a procedure with a very high success rate, pioneered by Peter Pacik, MD.
-You can explore more about this by requesting our free information packet or calling our offices to discuss this with one of our staff.
-While the vaginal injection treatment is a more involved procedure, resolution is fast and permanent.
+Contact us for a free phone consultation to learn more.
+While the treatment is a more involved procedure, resolution is fast and permanent.

 Lastly, it always makes sense to explore any psychological factors that may be contributing to the condition.